Descanonge/research_support/Illustrations/readme.md

 - **Keynote**, **Microsoft PowerPoint**, or **LibreOffice**: Sometimes, simplicity is key.
 These presentation software options can be efficient for creating straightforward and visually appealing illustrations or slides.
 - **ParaView**: This software offers a free license and is both versatile and powerful.
 It allows for the visualization of complex arrays of data, although it may be challenging to use initially.

+It's important to note that PDF files are typically lighter than PNG or JPEG images, which can significantly reduce the size of your manuscript (but unfortunately not your humor).
+Additionally, PDF images can be manually edited within any editor using SVG files, as they are scriptable objects (useful when in the rush for a presentation).

-Add your find and expertise, either in a section below, or its own document if there is much to say.
+Feel free to add your find and expertise, either in a section below, or its own document if there is much to say.